 - Port: Enter the port number for the connection. - Allow Session Requests: This check box is selected by default indicating that authorized users can request session access for the discovered assets.
-Clear the check box if you do not want to allow session requests for the asset. - RDP Port: Specify the access port on the target server to be used for RDP session requests. - SSH Port: Specify the access port on the target server to be used for SSH session requests. - Connection Timeout: Enter how long to wait (in seconds) for both the connect and command timeout. - Privilege Level Password: Enter the system enable password to allow access to the configuration. - Client ID: Enter the application Client ID (for example, for ServiceNow or SAP). - Use SSL Encryption: Select this option to enable Safeguard to encrypt communication with this asset.
+Clear the check box if you do not want to allow session requests for the asset.

+- RDP Port: Specify the access port on the target server to be used for RDP session requests. - SSH Port: Specify the access port on the target server to be used for SSH session requests. - Connection Timeout: Enter how long to wait (in seconds) for both the connect and command timeout. - Privilege Level Password: Enter the system enable password to allow access to the configuration. - Client ID: Enter the application Client ID (for example, for ServiceNow or SAP). - Use SSL Encryption: Select this option to enable Safeguard to encrypt communication with this asset.
 If you do not select this option for a MicrosoftSQL Server that is configured to force encryption, Test Connection will use untrusted encryption and succeed with valid credentials.
 For more information about how Safeguard database servers use SSL, see How do Safeguard for Privileged Passwords database servers use SSL - Verify SSL Certificate: Use this option to enable or disable SSL Certificate verification on the asset.
 When enabled, Safeguard for Privileged Passwords compares the signing authority of the certificate presented by the asset to the certificates in the Trusted CA Certificates store every time Safeguard for Privileged Passwords connects to the asset.
 Trust must be established for Safeguard for Privileged Passwords to manage the asset.
 For Safeguard for Privileged Passwords to verify an SSL certificate, you must add the asset's signing authority certificate to the Trusted CA Certificates store.
 Only clear the Verify SSL Certificate option if you do not want to establish trust with the asset.certificate in Safeguard for Privileged Passwords's Trusted CA Certificates store.
 One Identity does not recommend disabling this option in production environments. - Workstation ID: Specify the configured workstation ID, if applicable.
-This option is for IBM i systems. - Instance (Service Name): Specify the Instance name if you have configured multiple instances of a SQL Server on this asset.
-If you have configured a default (unnamed) instance of the SQL Server on the host, you need to provide the IP address and port number. - 5.
-Click OK.

-6. If asked to Verify Host Authenticity, click Yes to accept the SSH Key for the host.
+This option is for IBM i systems. - Instance/Service Name: For SQL Server platforms, specify the Instance name if you have configured multiple instances of a SQL Server on this asset.
+If you have configured a default (unnamed) instance of the SQL Server on the host, you need to provide the IP address and port number. - For Oracle platforms, use the TNSNAMES naming method to identify the target system in Oracle.
+Depending on how the Oracle environment is configured, the Instance (also called SID in Oracle) and/or the Service Name (ServiceName) can be used to identify the target database. - 5.
+Click OK. - 6.
+If asked to Verify Host Authenticity, click Yes to accept the SSH Key for the host.